MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl-ipython.md

   - "zh-tw"
 ---

-# Using the IPython REPL
+# Using Python in the Interactive Window

-The IPython interactive window is an advanced yet user-friendly interactive development environment that's cross-platform and has Interactive Parallel Computing features.
-In this topic we'll walk through using IPython with Python Tools for Visual Studio (PTVS), using the [Scipy Stack package](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy-stack) from UCI's Python Extensions page.
-The steps here also work if installed Anaconda, which includes IPython.
+The interactive window in IPython mode is an advanced yet user-friendly interactive development environment that's cross-platform and has Interactive Parallel Computing features.
+In this topic we'll walk through using IPython in the Visual Studio interactive window, assuming that the Anaconda environment is installed, which includes IPython and the necessary libraries.

 > [!Note]
 > IronPython does not support IPython, despite the fact that you can select it on the Interactive Options form.
 You can upvote the [feature request](https://github.com/Microsoft/PTVS/issues/84) or implement it if you'd like.